 When the doctors asked me to join them in a private room, I burst into tears.
 Not again!
 My intuition was right – again, but this time Aidan couldn’t have any more chemotherapy.
 His right eye, in which he had most sight, had to be enucleated.
 My world crumbled.

 Aidan’s right eye was removed on Monday January 9th, 2006.
 Like his first diagnosis, that day is a blur.
 I remember feeling the floor falling and rising under me throughout the day.
 I remember wandering aimlessly, not knowing what to do.
 I remember going into the recovery room to see my boy, bandaged and bruised.
 I remember people talking to me, seeing their lips move, but I don’t remember anything they said.
 I can’t even remember how I felt.

 Aidan has been cancer free since enucleation.
-For the first year we travelled to Toronto monthly for EUA’s, then every 3 months and later every 6 months.
-For the last 4 years we have only gone once a year.
+For the first year after surgery, we travelled to Toronto monthly for EUA’s, then every 3 months and later every 6 months.
+From 2010, we have only gone once a year.
 Aidan’s sight will always be very poor, but he is alive, healthy and thriving.

-Looking back over the last 10 years, I am in awe of Aidan’s strength, compassion and ability to never let any of this be an adversity.
+Looking back, I am in awe of Aidan’s strength, compassion and ability to never let any of this be an adversity.
 He truly is my hero…and the entire Rb team in Toronto, the people who run RMH Toronto, and all the friends he fought this battle alongside, are his heroes.